dlpnd/nvr-wiki/docs/Shaders/ShadowsExteriors.md

 ### Books

-Wether to include objects with "Books" flag when rendering ortho map.
+Whether to include objects with "Books" flag when rendering ortho map.

 >Default: false